JuliaPsychometrics/AbstractItemResponseModels.jl/README.md

 If you implement multiple models in your package, make sure to call `test_interface` for all model types.
 An example of this can be seen in the [`RaschModels.jl`](https://github.com/JuliaPsychometrics/RaschModels.jl/blob/main/test/test_interface.jl) package.

-Only item response theory packages that successfully pass the interface test for all models will be considered for `JuliaPsychometrics`.
+Only item response theory packages that successfully pass the interface test for all models will be considered for [JuliaPsychometrics](https://github.com/JuliaPsychometrics/).